 World Affairs Youth Seminar

-The World Affairs Youth Seminar, conducted by faculty, staff, and students from Auburn’s College of Education and members of the Persistent Issues in History Network, is open to rising 10th – 12th graders and uses the Model United Nations (MUN) forum to examine global issues in a "real world" context.
+The World Affairs Youth Seminar is conducted by faculty, staff, and students from Auburn’s College of Education and members of the Persistent Issues in History Network, uses the Model United Nations (MUN) forum to examine global issues in a "real world" context.
 Participants assume the role of country delegates and strive to accurately represent the viewpoints of their assigned country in daily MUN General Assembly sessions.

 If the following subjects interest you, consider attending this seminar: